 A NORTHWEST ARKANSAS CELEBRATION

 The University of Arkansas and the NWA Juneteenth Planning Committee invite the community, friends and family to celebrate our annual Northwest Arkansas Juneteenth Celebrations, which commemorate the anniversary of African American emancipation.
-Celebrating 28 years of Black Culture in NWA
+Celebrating 29 years of Culture in NWA

-The Freedom Festival will take place Downtown Springdale Square on June 15th from 2pm-9:30 pm!
+The celebration will take place Downtown Springdale Square on June 21st from 1 pm-5:00 pm!
 This event is FREE to the public!
 We’ll have lots of fun with live music, games, giveaways, and activities for the whole family!!

-NWA is gearing up for 2024 Juneteenth celebration!
+NWA is gearing up for 2025 Juneteenth celebration!
 As a federal holiday, Juneteenth commemorates the full emancipation of enslaved African Americans.
-Local organizations are planning a special way to observe Juneteenth this year with the Freedom Festival in downtown Springdale.
+Local organizations are planning a special way to observe Juneteenth this year.

 This event is free and open to the public!

-For up to date information, visit our Facebook event page: Freedom Festival – Celebrating Juneteenth
+For up to date information, visit our Facebook event page: NWA Celebrating Juneteenth

 Individuals are needed to assist with this event.
 If you would like to volunteer the day of the event, complete the following: